 • Editing: Select a run and make edits to its associated metadata.
 Use our bulk editing feature to streamline editing across multiple runs simultaneously.
 Use shift-click feature for quickly highlighting multiple cells.

 • Transfer to Analysis: Choose a specific run or a selection of runs to carry forward to the Analysis page.
-This allows you to create line and scatter charts based on the selected data for deeper insights and visualization.
+This allows you to create line, scatter, or bar charts based on the selected data for deeper insights and visualization.
 You have the option to save the analysis as a sharable report.

 Open in full page

-The Library page allows you to explore and manage the key components of your bioprocess data analysis: metrics and properties.
+The Library page allows you to explore and manage the key components of your bioprocess data analysis: metrics, properties, unit operations, and event types.
 You can easily add, remove, or modify library entries either through the user interface (UI) or by importing files.
-The page is organized into three tabs: Metrics, Properties, and Unit Operations, making it easy to differentiate between data types.
+The page is organized into tabs: Metrics, Properties, Unit Operations, Event Types, and (when Assist is enabled) Skills.

 • Metrics are entities representing time-based data with a distinct x and y value pairs for each data point.
 Example: Online pH time course signal coming from a bioreactor, or offline product titer concentration time course.